Run Kestra Tasks as Serverless Containers on Google Cloud Run

 Create a flow

-Below is an example flow that runs a shell script using the Google Cloud Run task runner.
-The task copies a file under a new name.
+The following flow runs a shell script using the Google Cloud Run task runner and copies a file under a new name:

 id: new-shell-with-file